 Significant milestones and seminal discoveries during 1674-1966, by individuals who have made crucial contributions toward progress in the diagnosis of hematologic neoplasms as we understand today are depicted chronologically in Figure 1, with selected references [1-11].
 It is notable that the path to progress in the understanding of disease and neoplasms initially took centuries for significant discoveries (17th-18th centuries), and subsequently, many decades (19th-20th centuries) for a breakthrough or a change from the prevailing norm.
 Further, that progress always required perseverance, dedication, innovation, and collaboration among individuals that were not necessarily recognized by the majority at the time, as exemplified by the respectful collaboration between John Hughes Bennett and Rudolph Virchow, as described by Piller .

-“Leukemia,” lymphomas, and cancer genetics:
+“Leukemia,” lymphomas, and cancer genetics: first descriptions

 As depicted in Figure 1, the first clear description for the thought of “leukemia” as the disease cause appears to have been in 1841 by David Craigie, a physician at Edinburgh Royal Infirmary, who observed a patient with thick blood and an enlarged spleen and who was puzzled by, and questioned, the cause of the clinical features in that patient [1,2].
 Three years later, in 1844, Craigie attended to another patient with similar clinical features, and was convinced that the pathological cause was the same in both patients, and not pus and inflammation.
 John Hughes Bennett, a clinician, and pathologist at Edinburgh Royal Infirmary, who had received prior training with Alfred Donne, a French microscopist, performed an autopsy in Craigie’s second patient and examined the deceased patient’s blood under a microscope [1,2].
 Bennett first reported in 1845 that the disease, which would now be recognized as chronic myeloid leukemia, was due to systemic involvement of blood (and not inflammation), along with Craigie’s report of his first patient in the same journal.
 The second clinicopathologic report of leukemia was by Rudolph Virchow, a demonstrator of anatomy in Berlin, who, at age 24, described the unstained appearances of blood cells in the first report of a patient with chronic lymphatic leukemia.
 Subsequently, Virchow described the third case, also chronic leukemia with splenic enlargement, and recognized that there were two types of leukemias – splenic and lymphatic.
 While Bennett preferred the name “leucocythemia,” Virchow coined the name “leukemia” for the disease, importantly, with both in agreement for the microscopic features in blood and the cause of the disease as systemic, instead of inflammation [1,2].